Suns stay in hunt for NBA's top record, beat Knicks 128-105 - WTMJ

 Randle led New York with 24 points and 11 rebounds.
 R.J.
 Barrett added 23 points.

+“We played a poor second half.
+That was pretty much it,” Randle said.
+“We went away from everything we did.
+We’ve got to learn from it.”

-The Suns and Knicks both came into the game fighting for playoff positioning with less than two weeks left in the regular season.
+The Suns and Knicks both came in fighting for playoff positioning with less than two weeks left in the regular season.

 The Suns led by 13 at one point in the first but the Knicks rallied to take a 33-30 lead by the end of the quarter.
 New York stayed ahead the entire second quarter and had a 63-56 advantage at halftime.